 There was a moment when time seemed to stand still; Vash could see the expressions of the two girls – his girls – with perfect clarity.
 Meryl froze where she stood, gazed at her oncoming death as though her brain could not properly register what was happening.
 Millie, while no less shocked, seemed to instinctively understand that there would be no escaping the threat this time.
 Although it was really a useless gesture, she dropped the camera and threw her arms around her sempai, attempting to use her own body to protect her.

 Vash lunged forward, knowing that it was already too late, he wasn't going to make it.
 As he willed his body to stretch to impossible proportions, he could feel the stirrings of an alien power just beneath his skin, like a long-buried creature clamoring to be freed from its tomb.

 God please no I already lost Nicholas I'm not going to lose them too –

 Feathers billowed endlessly before his eyes, and he realized that several fully-erect angel wings had erupted from one of his outstretched arms.
 Without stopping to consider the terrible implications of using the last of his power, he willed the organic shield forward, so that the hail of bombs exploded against it.
-He didn't even feel the pain as the explosives ripped massive holes in the wings, exposing the cowering forms of the Insurance Girls – terrified, but unharmed.
+He didn't even feel the pain as the explosives ripped massive holes in the wings, exposing the trembling forms of the insurance girls – terrified, but unharmed.
 It took everything in his power to remain upright as the feathers swirled around him, preparing for a possible second onslaught.